 23. Visit a Neighbourhood Playground for Family Fun (FREE)

 Not all of us enjoy getting wet, but if it is free playground that you are looking for you can definitely find a neighbourhood playground near you for that FREE family fun!

 With the kids getting more digital, families are often seeking offline activities to engage the little ones.
 Here's an interesting idea, Longkang Fishing, which literally means Drain Fishing.
 Various location offers this activity in a similar, but cleaner and safer, venue.
 This includes the Longkang Fishing at ORTO, at Bugis+, and Ang Mo Kio.

 For the older kids, Longkang fishing might be too "kiddish" while actual fishing might be too physical, the in-between option is to go prawning!
-There are many venues offering prawning, including ORTO that we suggested above!
-Simply Google prawning!
+There are many venues offering prawning, including at ORTO and Bugis+.

 28. Feed the Birds at Jurong Bird Park

 From penguins and pelicans to parrots and swans, Jurong Bird Park is a sanctuary of colourful birds of various kinds.
 You may also feed the birds at the park too - don't forget to check out our posts for latest promotions too!

 29. Join a Multi-Sports Trial Class For Kids!